https://hgic.clemson.edu/

 can be harmful to pollinators

 Pesticides are updated annually.
-Last updates were done on 8/24 by Jordan Franklin.
+The last updates were made on 6/26 by N. Jordan Franklin.

 Originally published 02/19